Bedrock-OSS/bedrock-wiki/docs/concepts/json-ui.md

 }
 ```

-When the toggle is checked the `#toggle_state` will be checked (`1` or `true`) and it will override the `visible` property value of the element to true.
-When you uncheck it will be unchecked (`0` or `false`) and once again override the `visible` value.
+When the toggle is checked, the `#toggle_state` will be checked (`1` or `true`), and it will override the `visible` property value of the element to true.
+When you uncheck, it will be unchecked (`0` or `false`) and once again override the `visible` value.

 ## Conditional Rendering

-Within Bedrock's current UI system, it is particularly difficult to manipulate when things are visible on screen using standard properties.
-Variables and bindings, however, are special in JSON UI because they contain data coming directly from the Bedrock Engine.
-Using a couple of clever UI techniques, it is possible to have complete control over the conditions which a UI control is rendered.
-The techniques are split into two categories: conditional rendering with variables and conditional rendering with bindings.
+It is challenging to manipulate Bedrock's current UI system when things are visible on-screen using standard properties.
+However, variables and bindings are exceptional in JSON UI because they contain data coming directly from the Bedrock Engine.
+Using a couple of clever UI techniques, it is possible to have complete control over the conditions in which a UI control is rendered.
+The methods are split into two categories: conditional rendering with variables and conditional rendering with bindings.

 ### Conditional Rendering with Variables

-Variables can be used to conditionally render UI controls.
+Variables can be used to render UI controls conditionally.
 Recall that UI variables are properties with `$` in front of them.
 An example of a variable that carries engine data in `hud_screen.json` is `$actionbar_text`.
 Looking at `hud_actionbar_text`, we can see that `$actionbar_text` is used to display the actionbar text.

 <CodeHeader>vanilla/ui/hud_screen.json</CodeHeader>